 Andrew Casson, Cambridge University, 1969.
 Royal Society Fellow.
-Low-dimensional topology, four manifold theory, algebraic topology, hyperbolic geometry.
+(Emeritus) Low-dimensional topology, four manifold theory, algebraic topology, hyperbolic geometry.

 Ronald Coifman, Ph.D., Geneva, 1965.
 Philips Professor of Mathematics, National Academy of Sciences, American Academy of Arts and Sciences, National Medal of Science, Rolf Schock prize .
 Nonlinear analysis, Scattering theory, Real and complex analysis, Singular integrals, Numerical analysis, Harmonic analysis and Geometry in high dimension Data Analysis

 Igor Frenkel, Ph.D., Yale, 1980.
 American Academy of Arts and Sciences and National Academy of Sciences.
 Infinite-dimensional algebras, representation theory, applications of Lie theory, mathematical physics.